What is Agentic AI?

 | Best for | Support chat, FAQs, virtual assistants | Process automation, operations, multi-system workflows |

 The key distinction: conversational AI generates responses.
-Agentic AI generates responses and executes actions end-to-end.
+An agent generates responses and executes actions end-to-end.
 A conversational AI can tell you the status of an order.
-An agentic AI can detect a delayed shipment, reroute it, notify the customer, and update the CRM — before anyone asks.
+An agent can detect a delayed shipment, reroute it, notify the customer, and update the CRM — before anyone asks.
+Whether it is allowed to do all of that without checking with a human first is, again, a calibration decision, not a capability the model either has or lacks.

 When to Use Agentic AI